 Unfortunately, these scenic hotspots cannot handle the influx of traffic, parking, waste, litter, and foot/bike traffic.
 Adding to the impacts, quite a few sites in Sedona are sensitive areas (including cultural resources like petroglyphs) that do not have designated trails, signs, and, in some cases, parking.
 As such, social media's influence may lead to environmental damage, graffiti, litter, and an increase in search and rescue for lost or injured hikers.

-Economy & Tourism chapter Environment & Sustainability chapter Environment & Sustainability chapter
+See Economy and

+Tourism chapter and

+Environment and

+Sustainability chapter